hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-azure-v2/13-api-driven-workflows/assignment.md

 ```
 - There is an assumption that the infrastructure deliverables are supported with tested and secure code modules.

-- The workflow manager is responsible for picking the appropriate implementation of those modules and allocating Terraform Cloud resources.
+- The workflow manager is responsible for picking the appropriate implementation of those modules and allocating HCP Terraform resources.

-- On the Terraform Cloud portal, navigate to <x>Projects & workspaces</x> and pick <x>Vending_Macheen</x> to see your resources.
+- On the HCP Terraform portal, navigate to <x>Projects & workspaces</x> and pick <x>Vending_Macheen</x> to see your resources.
 Please see the example image below.

 ![API Vending Macheen](../assets/api_vending_macheen.png)